Consumer Rights for Undergraduate Students

 What can you do if you're still not happy?

-If you are not happy with how your university handles a complaint, you may be able to refer it to an independent complaint scheme such as the Office of the Independent Adjudicator for England and Wales, or the Scottish Public Services Ombudsman.
+If you are not happy with how your university handles a complaint, you may be able to refer it to an independent complaint scheme.
+In England and Wales, this is the Office of the Independent Adjudicator or in Scotland, the Scottish Public Services Ombudsman.

 The Complete University Guide provides guest spots to external contributors.
 This is from the Competition and Markets Authority, an independent non-ministerial government department responsible for enforcing consumer protection legislation.